georgantas/fpga-lowest-common-multiple-calculator/README.md

-# RTL Lowest Common Multiple Calculator
+# About

-Algorithmic state machine that computes the lowest common multiple of two 8-bit numbers.
-Written in VHDL.
+This algorithmic state machine  computes the lowest common multiple of two input 8-bit integers.
+Written in VHDL and tested on the Altera Cyclone IV FPGA board.

-### Synthesized Circuit
+# Synthesized Circuit

 ![Alt text](/synthesized_circuit.png "Synthesized Circuit")

-### Tests
+# Tests

 Inputs are stored in the "mick" and "keith" registers.
 Output is displayed on the "lcm" line when "done" is enabled.